fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Dynamic Routing Between Capsules.md

 **Problem**: Neural networks don't really work similar to the human brain.
 Focussing on important features of some input vector space is worthwile.

-**Solution**: Try to simulate targeted human attention such as fixation point sequences in vision by building parse-trees of groups of neurons.
+**Solution**: Try to simulate how targeted human attention works; e.g. fixation point sequences in vision by building parse-trees of groups of neurons.

 **Notes**:
+* creating parse trees from a multilayer neural network works like carving a sculpture from a rock, whereby every layer is grouped into smallish groups of neurons called 'capsules'.
+Each node in a parase tree will correspond to an active capsule.
-*
+* dynamic routing:
+* performance on common classification tasks is similar to existing methods, but the introduction of capsules brings into play other desirable features